HOW TO UNCOVER AND MAINTAIN YOUR CAT’S NATURAL BEAUTY BY TOE BEANS®>

 🚚 FREE Shipping on all orders

 Do you remember the last time you cleaned your cat’s ears?
 Or teeth?
 How would you rate the job?
-Written at an 8th-grade reading level, this 50-page must-have cat grooming guide is as educational and comprehensive as it is reader-friendly.
+Written at an 8th-grade reading level, this 50-page must-have cat grooming guide in eBook format is as educational and comprehensive as it is reader-friendly.

 Written with the new cat parent in mind, this handy easy-to-read cat book contains more than 20 years of pet parenting experience and countless hours of research on cat grooming.